MDAnalysis/UserGuide/doc/source/contributing_code.rst

         cd ../testsuite/
         pip install -e .

-At this point you should be able to import MDAnalysis from your locally built version:
+At this point you should be able to import MDAnalysis from your locally built version, this is visible from the version number ending in "-dev0" for example:

     .. code-block:: bash